-Last week I read to you from C. S. Lewis' The Screwtape Letters, a fictional book which looks at temptation from the devil's perspective.
+Listen to C. S. Lewis' The Screwtape Letters, a fictional book which looks at temptation from the devil's perspective.
 It includes a series of letters written by a senior demon named Screwtape to his junior demon in training named Wormwood.
 I want you to hear what Screwtape had to say about pleasure when he gave the following counsel about using pleasure to tempt humans:

 "Never forget that when we are dealing with any pleasure in its healthy and normal and satisfying form, we are, in a sense, on the Enemy's ground.
 I know that we have won many a soul through pleasure.
-All the same, it is His invention, not ours...All we can do is to encourage the humans to take the pleasures which our Enemy has produced, at times, or in ways, or in degrees, which He has forbidden."^[7]
+All the same, it is His invention, not ours...All we can do is to encourage the humans to take the pleasures which our Enemy has produced, at times, or in ways, or in degrees, which He has forbidden."